 (4) In the case of a licence suspension order, subsection (3) has effect whether or not the disqualification under the order is concurrent with any other disqualification from holding or obtaining a driver’s licence.

-[Section 27 amended by No. 51 of 2010 s.
+[Section 27 amended: No. 51 of 2010 s.
 21.]

 28. When application can be made